Innovator07/CI-CD-Pipeline/README.md

 nginx.conf: Configuration file for Nginx.
 .github/workflows/deploy.yml: GitHub Actions workflow file for CI/CD. src/: Source code for the React application.
 Setup Instructions
 Prerequisites
+Before setting up the pipeline, ensure you have the following:

-Google Cloud Account: Ensure you have a Google Cloud account with GCR and GKE access.
+Google Cloud Account: Access to GCR and GKE.
 GitHub Repository: Fork or clone this repository to your GitHub account.
-Docker: Install Docker on your local machine.
+Docker: Installed on your local machine.
-kubectl: Install kubectl for interacting with GKE. gcloud CLI: Install and configure the Google Cloud SDK.
+kubectl: For interacting with GKE. gcloud CLI: Installed and configured for Google Cloud SDK.
 Configuration
 Set Up Google Cloud Credentials: